-We take the hassle out of health insurance: these four health insurance companies provide international medical and dental insurance for expats in Belgium.
+We take the hassle out of health insurance: these three health insurance companies provide international medical and dental insurance for expats in Belgium.
 Get quick health insurance quotes in Belgium and check out our list of FAQs to select the best health coverage plan for you.